You are viewing this site in staging mode. Click in this bar to return to normal site.

 What preparation will there be for both the school and my child before he or she joins the school?

 Prior to entry into Broadwater C of E, transition meetings are held between Early Years staff, parents and the pre-school setting.
 Families have the opportunity to discuss concerns.
-The Inclusion Manager liaises with external professionals who have involvement and the school operates an “open door” policy for parents to visit and discuss any additional needs their child may have.
+The SENCO liaises with external professionals who have involvement and the school operates an “open door” policy for parents to visit and discuss any additional needs their child may have.

 How will he or she be prepared to move onto the next stage?